marbetschar/marco.betschart.name/blog/2022-01-17-why-elementary-os-is-the-right-choice-for-me.md

 _January 2021_

 A few days ago [@MarkKour asked me on Twitter](https://twitter.com/MarkKour/status/1481970455267487746), why I like elementary OS.
 Because the answer is hard to condense into a handful of Tweets, I decided to write things up in a full blown blog post.
-Here you have it [@MarkKour](https://twitter.com/MarkKour)!
-I hope this is helpful to you an others.
+And here you have it!

 {% hint style="warning" %}
 **Be Aware:** The statements below represent my own personal opinion.
 They neither reflect an official point of view of elementary nor anyone else.